-Learn how to make an attractive and functional corrugated metal fence that also has built in raised planter boxes.
-It’s the perfect way to use up your valuable yard space and the best part is, it can easily add extra privacy too.
+Learn how to make an attractive yet functional corrugated metal fence that also has built in raised planter garden bed boxes.
+It’s the perfect way to use up your valuable yard space, but also have the added benefit of extra privacy too.

 The yard was looking pretty sad, and the dog area was a bit of an eye-sore…so building this privacy fence was a much needed addition to this back yard.

 This is the perfect project to crank out over a long weekend and it will be enjoyed years and years to come.

 Corrugated Metal Fences are a beautiful way to create a decorative metal fence.

 If you’re like me and clueless as to where to even begin to build your own corrugated metal fence, here is a bit of instruction (it’s not as in depth as many of my tutorials, but it should give you a gist on how to build your own) to break down your learning curve.